Muhammad Ali: Amateur career

 Clay defeated veteran Pole Zbigniew Pietrzykowski to win gold in the 1960 Summer Olympics.

 Clay was first directed toward boxing by Louisville police officer and boxing coach Joe E. Martin, who encountered the 12-year-old fuming over a thief having taken his bicycle.
 He told the officer he was going to "whup" the thief.
 The officer told Clay he had better learn how to box first.
 Initially, Clay did not take up Martin's offer, but after seeing amateur boxers on a local television boxing program called Tomorrow's Champions, Clay was interested in the prospect of fighting.
 He then began to work with trainer Fred Stoner, whom he credits with giving him the "real training", eventually molding "my style, my stamina and my system".
 For the last four years of Clay's amateur career he was trained by boxing cutman Chuck Bodak.

 Clay made his amateur boxing debut in 1954 against local amateur boxer Ronnie O'Keefe.
 He won by split decision.
 He went on to win six Kentucky Golden Gloves titles, two Chicago Golden Gloves, two national Golden Gloves titles, two Amateur Athletic Union national titles, the U.S. Olympic Trials, and the light heavyweight gold medal in the 1960 Summer Olympics in Rome.
-Clay's amateur record was 100 wins with five losses.
-In his 1975 autobiography he recalled that shortly after his return from the Rome Olympics, he threw his gold medal into the Ohio River after he and a friend were refused service at a "whites-only" restaurant and fought with a white gang.
+Clay's amateur record was 100–8.
+In his 1975 autobiography, he recalled that shortly after his return from the Rome Olympics, he threw his gold medal into the Ohio River after he and a friend were refused service at a "whites-only" restaurant and fought with a white gang.
 The story was later disputed, and several of his friends, including Bundini Brown and photographer Howard Bingham, denied it.
 Brown told Sports Illustrated writer Mark Kram, "Honkies sure bought into that one!"
 Thomas Hauser's biography of Ali stated that Ali was refused service at the diner but that he lost his medal a year after he won it.
 Ali received a replacement medal at the Georgia Dome during the 1996 Olympics in Atlanta, where he lit the torch to start the Games.